 #2 Unusual Cambodian customs and traditions

 Did you enjoy our first article on unusual Cambodian customs and traditions ?
-Keep enjoying yourself by reading Volume 2 below.
+Continue to enjoy reading volume 2 below.

-In Cambodian, we don’t shake hands or kiss each other.
-To greet someone, all you have to do is make the local greeting called Sompiah by joining your hands in front of you, bowing slightly and throwing, always with a smile, “Chum Reap Sour” or “Sousdey” (“hello”, in Cambodian).
-The higher the hands and the deeps the inclination, the more important your interlocutor will be.
-It is also appropriate to give all coins with both hands.
-Ditto if you have to hold and object out, use your right hand.
+In Cambodia, we don’t shake hands or kiss each other.
+To greet someone, all you have to do is the local greeting called Sompiah by joining your hands in front of you, bowing slightly and throwing, always with a smile, “Chum Reap Sour” or “Sousdey” (“hello”, in Cambodian).
+The higher your hands are held and the deeper the bow, the more important your interlocutor will be.
+Similarly, it is appropriate to give all coins with both hands.
+The same applies if you have to hold out an object, use your right hand.

-Moreover, if you want to discover a new cuisine, Cambodia is for you !
-Quite close to its Thai and Vietnamese neighbours, this one will introduce you to new ingredients, condiments and fruits that we do not always know in our Western countries.
-You will not be able to leave this country without tasting Lok Lak and Amok, two traditional Khmer dishes, or without having experiences roasted insects, snakes and stuffed frogs.
-Just s we have cheese in France, Cambodians have Prahok: fermented fish paste for several days… to be tested !
+By the way, if you want to discover a new cuisine, Cambodia is for you!
+Quite close to its Thai and Vietnamese neighbors, this one will make you discover new ingredients, condiments, fruits that we do not always know in our western countries.
+You won’t be able to leave this country without having tasted Lok Lak and Amok, two traditional Khmer dishes, or without having experimented with roasted insects, snakes and stuffed frogs.
+In the same way that we have cheese in France, Cambodians have Prahok: fish paste fermented for several days… to be tested!

 Beyond food, you can drink beer for less than a dollar.
-If you buy cans, don’t forget to look on the back of the capsule, you may have a chance to win a car !
+If you buy cans, don’t forget to look at the back of the can, maybe you’ll have a chance to win a car.

-The traditions mentioned above are good reasons to visist Cambodia and discover this new culture.
-But above all, don’t forget, in this country, you can’t be white and broke at the same time.
-Are you a Westerner ?
+The traditions mentioned above are all good reasons to visit Cambodia and discover this new culture.
+But above all don’t forget, in this country you can’t be white and broke at the same time.
+Are you a Westerner?
 Then you must be rich.
-This is due to the past we have in common and you can feel it when you walk down the street.
+This is due to the past that we have in common and you can feel it when you walk in the streets.